MatthewGerber/rlai/docs/index.md

 examples covered; however, such implementations do not necessarily lead to reusable and extensible code that is generally applicable beyond such examples.
 The approach taken here should be generally applicable well beyond the text.

-# Source Installation and Use
+# Installation and Use
-This code is distributed via [PyPI](https://pypi.org/project/rlai/) and can be installed with `pip install rlai`.
-See the [example repository](https://github.com/MatthewGerber/rlai-dependency-example) for how a project might be structured to consume the `rlai` package functionality within source code.
-Using `rlai` from the command line is shown in some detail in the case studies below.
+The `rlai` code is distributed via [PyPI](https://pypi.org/project/rlai/) and can be installed with `pip install rlai`.
+See the [example repository](https://github.com/MatthewGerber/rlai-dependency-example) for how a project can be structured to consume the `rlai` package functionality within source code.
+Using `rlai` from the command line interface (CLI) is demonstrated in the case studies below and is also explored in the [CLI guide](cli_guide.md).

 # Case Studies
 The gridworld and other simple environments (e.g., gambler's problem) are used throughout the package to develop,